-One of the few who sang it as close to the original as possible, Renée Fleming made history by becoming the first opera star to sing The Star Spangled-Banner at the Superbowl.
+One of the few who sang it as close to the original as possible, four-time Grammy-winning soprano Renée Fleming made history by becoming the first opera star to sing ‘The Star Spangled-Banner’ at the Superbowl.
 Her rendition is simple and powerful, full of gorgeous vibrato and refreshingly free of ornamentation.

 There’s nothing quite like Beyoncé’s powerful, elastic voice for opening an international sporting event.
-Her vocals are so joyful and so exposed that you can’t help feeling a wee bit patriotic.
+Her vocals are so joyful and so exposed that you can’t help but feel a wee bit patriotic.
 Here she is, giving an impromptu performance at a press conference to prove that OK, although she did lip-sync at Obama’s inauguration, singing live “is what she was born to do”.